+OST 221 RECORDS MANAGEMENT

+OST 299 TOPICS IN OFFICE SYSTEMS TECHNOLOGY

 PHYSICAL EDUCATION

 ACTIVITY COURSES

 PED 101 BADMINTON

 PED 102 VOLLEYBALL

 PED 103 AEROBIC WALKING

 PED 104 DANCE EXERCISE

 PED 108 FOLK AND SQUARE DANCE

 PED 109 ARCHERY

 PED 110 GOLF

 PED 111 TENNIS

 PED 113 BOWLING

 PED 114 SOCCER

 PED 115 BODY BUILDING AND WEIGHT LIFTING

 PED 116 BEGINNING RACQUETBALL

 PED 118 BICYCLING

 PED 119 BODY AEROBICS

 PED 120 SNOW SKIING

 PED 121 CONDITIONING EXERCISES

 PED 124 JOGGING FOR FITNESS

 PED 131 ADAPTIVE PHYSICAL EDUCATION I

 PED 132 ADAPTIVE PHYSICAL EDUCATION II

 PED 141 VARSITY ATHLETICS I

 PED 142 VARSITY ATHLETICS II

 PED 151 BEGINNING SWIMMING

 PED 152 INTERMEDIATE SWIMMING

-PED 153 ADVANCED SWIMMING AND LIFE SAVING This course is designed to provide the student with the knowledge and skills to save his or her own life or the life of another in the event of a water-related accident or emergency.
-The student will also have an opportunity to improve his or her swimming ability.
-Certification by American Red Cross is possible.
+PED 153 ADVANCED SWIMMING AND LIFE SAVING

+PED 155 SCUBA DIVING This course introduces the student to SCUBA diving.
+Students will develop skills in a swimming pool and also in an open water setting.
+The theory and background of SCUBA techniques and equipment use will be addressed with safety emphasized.
+Certification by the National YMCA SCUBA Program is possible.
+An additional fee is required to cover the cost of equipment.
 Student is responsible for own transportation to site of class.
-Prerequisite: PED 152 or permission of the Associate Dean of Liberal Arts.
+Students must pass a swimming/watermanship ability evaluation.
+Students must be physically and mentally fit to SCUBA dive.
+A medical screening questionnaire will be administered and a physical examination by a physician may be required.
 (2 hours per week)

 PROFESSIONAL COURSES

-The professional courses in physical education are intended primarily for those students following a concentration in physical education, recreation, or related areas.
+The professional courses in physical education are intended primarily for those students following an area of emphasis in physical education, recreation, or related areas.
 These courses do not satisfy the physical education activities requirement.
 PED 200 FOUNDATIONS OF PHYSICAL EDUCATION

+This course examines the history of physical education as a profession and introduces the student to developments and directions in careers related to health, physical education, and recreation.
+The biological, physiological, and psychological bases of physical education are studied.
 PED 205 COACHING BASKETBALL

-This course emphasizes theories and practices of coaching basketball, with attention to team play, rules, and the coaching of individual performance.
+This course examines the history of physical education as a profession and introduces the student to developments and directions in careers related to health, physical education, and recreation.
+The biological, physiological, and psychological bases of physical education are studied.
+PED 205 COACHING BASKETBALL 2 sem hrs cr This course emphasizes theories and practices of coaching basketball, with attention to team play, rules, and the

-PED 206 COACHING BASEBALL 2 sem hrs cr

-This course emphasizes theories and practices of coaching baseball, with attention to team play, rules, and the coaching of individual performance.
+This course emphasizes theories and practices of coaching basketball, with attention to team play, rules, and the

+occurring or maintenant performance.

+PED 206 COACHING BASEBALL

 PED 207 PREVENTION AND CARE OF ATHLETIC INJURIES

-This course gives an overview of common injuries in various sports, safety procedures, first aid, conditioning, taping and bandaging, and training room maintenance.
-Prevention of injuries, rehabilitation, and general fitness are stressed.

 PED 208 OFFICIATING

-volleyball, and soccer.

 PED 211 INTRODUCTION TO RECREATION

 PED 212 CAMPING AND OUTDOOR RECREATION

-This course involves the development of recreational camping skills, program planning, and leadership training for camp leaders and counselors.

 PED 241 GAMES, RELAYS, SELF-TESTING ACTIVITIES - ELEMENTARY CHILDREN

-elementary school child.

 PED 299 TOPICS IN PHYSICAL EDUCATION

 PHYSICS

 PHY 101 INTRODUCTION TO PHYSICAL SCIENCE

 PHY 231 INTRODUCTION TO PHYSICAL SCIENCE

-This calculus-based course is intended for science and engineering students.
-Subjects covered include mechanics, heat and thermodynamics, and waves.
-(3 hours lecture - 2 hours laboratory) Prerequisites: MAT 251 and concurrent enrollment in or completion of MAT 252.

 PHY 232 GENERAL PHYSICS II

 PHY 299 TOPICS IN PHYSICS